Pula, Croatia: An Expert Travel Guide!

 Pula is a city in Croatia and one of the most popular vacation destinations in Istria.
 There are so many unique things to do in Pula!
 An absolute highlight is the Roman amphitheater, which is the landmark of this historically important port city.
 However, there are countless other fantastic attractions to discover in Pula!
-A really charming old town, ancient temples, ancient buildings and regional markets are just a few of the sights to marvel at.
-The nature and the beaches around the port city are just amazing and worth visiting!
-In addition, there are plenty of things to see around Pula and lots of possibilities for interesting day tours.
+A really charming old town, ancient temples, ancient buildings and regional markets are just a few of the sights to marvel at during a city walk.
+Absolutely enchanting are also the beautiful nature and the stunning beaches around the port city, which make a beach vacation in Istria perfect!
+In addition, there are plenty of things to see around Pula and plenty of possibilities for interesting day tours.

-In this travel guide we will show you the absolute best things to do in Pula in Croatia.
-In addition, you will get lots of travel info on Pula; we will show you amazing pictures and tell you where to find the best places to stay.
+In this travel guide, we will show you the absolute best things to do in Pula in Croatia.
+In addition, you will get lots of travel info on Pula, we will show you amazing pictures and tell you where to find the best places to stay for a vacation.

 Triumphal Arch of Sergius

 One of the most important attractions of Pula is the 8-meter high Triumphal Arch, which is also known as Triumphal Arch of Sergius.
 This historical structure dates back to ancient times and had been built as early as 29-27 BC by the Roman Sergian family as a kind of monument.
 At that time, the arches were richly decorated with gold, which gave this attraction the nickname the “Golden Gate”.
 Today, just behind the Arch of Triumph, the walking mile of Pula starts, where countless boutiques and stores make you want to go on a shopping tour.

 Not only the more than 2,000 years old history impresses here, also the square where this triumphal arch is located is beautiful and extremely worth seeing.
 A must-visit on any sightseeing tour of Pula!